ThreeSixtyGiving/standard/documentation/technical/codelists.md

 Only one code is allowed per field, and it is not possible to include comma separated lists of codes in a single field.
 If the field is an array (see [Reference](reference)) then you may use more than one code from the codelist in a spreadsheet by adding columns utilising the [Numbering](reference#numbering) technique, which is used elsewhere for describing multiple occurrences of e.g. Locations.

 Codes may not be applicable to all grants.
 When a grant has no relevant code, the field must be left blank.
-Do not use filler values such as N/A &emdash; a codelist field must only be populated with valid codes or left blank.
+Do not use filler values such as N/A — a codelist field must only be populated with valid codes or left blank.

 ### Adding extra information

-The code names can be included in Title or Description text fields to help users of the data.
+The code names can be included in **Title** or **Description** text fields to help users of the data.

 Including the code names and descriptions in additional non-Standard fields may also be helpful when preparing the data, and for data users.